Follow us on Twitter COMMLAWASIA@SMULAW

 The School of Law at Singapore Management University was established in 2007 with the objective of producing law graduates with contextualised legal expertise.
-Since its humble beginnings of a single program with 116 students, the School of Law has expanded its intake to 150 students per year for its LLB programme and approximately 40 students for its Juris Doctor programme, offering undergraduate and postgraduate programmes and various research initiatives.
+Since its beginnings of a single program with 116 students, the School of Law has expanded its intake to close to 180 students per year for its LLB programme and approximately 40 students for its Juris Doctor programme, offering undergraduate and postgraduate programmes and various research initiatives.

 To boost efforts in driving the School of Law’s ambition to be the leading centre in Asia for the study of commercial law and facilitating collaborations with practice and other universities, the School of Law has established the Centre for Cross Border Commercial Law in Asia (“CEBCLA”).
 CEBCLA will serve as a hub that brings together faculty, practitioners, post-doctoral fellows, visiting researchers and students in a symbiotic environment, facilitating a vibrant exchange of ideas.